kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 The programs referenced in this article are in a repository linked in the appendix.

 # Abstract

+We study the importance of computer algorithm optimization and compare different algorithms used for tridiagonal matrix equation sets.
+We find that a specialized algorithm for tridiagonal matrices are superior to a general algorithm when it comes to efficiency.
+We also demonstrated that using a general matrix LU-decomposition is a waste of resources if your matrix is tridiagonal.

+# Introduction
 In this project we want to solve a one-dimensional Poisson equation with Dirichlet boundary conditions numerically in order to study the importance of stepsize and floating points operations, FLOPs.

 We approached this problem by rewriting the equation as a set of linear equations  **Av=d** under the following assumptions: